software-mansion/protostar/website/docs/cli-reference.md

 Print machine-readable output in [NDJSON](https://github.com/ndjson/ndjson-spec) format.
 ### `call`
 Calls a contract on StarkNet with given parameters
+#### `--abi PATH`
+Path to the ABI file to be used by Data Transformer.
+If not provided, Protostar will get the ABI from the StarkNet.
 #### `--chain-id INT`
 The chain id.
 It is required unless `--network` is provided.
 #### `--contract-address ADDRESS`